andreimatei/dotfiles/README.md

 ### Custom key map for Dell XPS laptop

 I've made Gnome load a custom key map on session startup.
 See `xkbmap-arrows-dell{.diff}`.
 To load it on startup, I've added a startup app with `gnome-session-properties`: `xkbcomp /home/andrei/dotfiles/config/xkbmap-arrows-dell ":0"`.
+This is what `xkbcomp.desktop`, which needs to be symlinked in `.config/autostart`.

 ## Chrome
 I use [Shortkeys](https://chrome.google.com/webstore/detail/shortkeys-custom-keyboard/logpjaacgmcbpdkdchjiaagddngobkck) to configure tab next/prev shortcuts and to remap ctrl+shift+c from opening Dev Tools to copy to clipboard.